econia-labs/econia/README.md

     BUILDING Econia
     ```

-1. Should [`aptos-core` #2142](https://github.com/aptos-labs/aptos-core/issues/2142) be accepted, installing the `move` CLI will no longer be necessary for this step, and the relevant script should be updated to run on the `aptos` CLI alone
+1. Should [`aptos-core` #2142] be accepted, installing the `move` CLI will no longer be necessary for this step, and the relevant script should be updated to run on the `aptos` CLI alone

 ### Using the Python package

 Econia comes with a Python package for assorted build scripting functionality.
-The Python package is not as actively maintained as the Move code, and is mostly used for managing account addresses in `Move.toml` during package compilation (see [`src/move/econia/ss.sh`](src/move/econia/ss.sh)).
+The Python package is not as actively maintained as the Move code, and is mostly used for managing account addresses in `Move.toml` during package compilation (see [`src/move/econia/ss.sh`]).
-While the Python package is no longer used for direct interactions with devnet via the v1 REST API, `rest.py` is preserved such that it can be integrated with the new Aptos Python SDK when applicable.
 It is not necessary to use the Python package to develop Econia, but not all of the shell scripts will work without it.
 To install the `econia` Python package: